-Amendments have been made to the Companies Act and Regulations, resultant from the General Laws Amendment Act 22 of 2022 (Anti-Money Laundering and Combating Terrorism Financing) which came into effect on 31 December 2022, with certain sections coming into effect on 1 April 2023.
+Amendments have been made to the Companies Act and Regulations, resultant from the General Laws Amendment Act 22 of 2022 (Anti-Money Laundering and Combating Terrorism Financing) which came into effect on 31 December 2022.
+Certain sections of this amendment act only came into effect on 1 April 2023, as detailed in Government Gazette No.48351 dated 31 March 2023.
 The amendments, among others, provide broader obligations on companies to keep record of persons with beneficial interests in their securities and their ultimate owners/controllers, and expansion of grounds for disqualification of persons from being directors.

-A guidance note on beneficial owner filing requirements has also been published by the Companies and Intellectual Property Commission.
-The guidance note was issued to give effect to and provide guidance on the filing of beneficial owner information as required by the General Laws Amendment Act 22 of 2022.
+Guidance Note 2 of 2023 (Beneficial Owner Filing Requirements) was published by the Companies and Intellectual Property Commission in May 2023, which was issued to give effect to and provide guidance on the filing of beneficial owner information as required by the General Laws Amendment Act 22 of 2022.
 The threshold of 5% of ownership and/or control applies to all entities required to file beneficial ownership information.